If you ask people what hiking is, you might get one of two answers.

 For comfort and function in the clothes department, you can wear leggings or exercise shorts, and a t-shirt.
 If you sweat a lot, go for a “wicking” fabric that draws sweat away from your skin.
 If your thighs kiss each other, this can cause chafing over a long distance, so choose loose-fitting shorts or pants and don’t forget the anti-chafe balm.
 You might also need warm layers like a fleece or jacket, and don’t forget a hat and/or a raincoat depending on the weather.

-Down the track, you might want to invest in a good quality breathable raincoat and professionally fitted backpack, but that can wait until you really get the bug or sign up for a bucket-list hiking adventure.
-Same goes for trekking poles, gaitors, a wind proof jacket, buff, down jacket, fleece pants and any other specialised equipment.
+Down the track, you might want to invest in a good-quality, breathable raincoat and professionally fitted backpack, but that can wait until you really get the bug or sign up for a bucket-list hiking adventure.
+Same goes for trekking poles, gaiters, a windproof jacket, buff, down jacket, fleece pants and any other specialised equipment.

 If you decide on a night hiking adventure, you can use your smart phone or a hand torch to light the way, but a head torch is much safer and hands free.